Rudell Stitch: Death

-On June 5, 1960, Stitch went fishing with Bud Bruner, Bruner's son and Charles Oliver, a friend.
-They were fishing on a rock shelf below the McAlpine Locks and Dam when Oliver slipped.
-He grabbed Stitch, and they both went into the Ohio River.
-As he was swimming back to shore, Stitch heard Oliver yelling and went back to get him.
-Stitch and Oliver, both weighed downed by heavy waders and coats, disappeared in the turbulent water.
+On June 5, 1960, Stitch went fishing with his friend Charles Oliver, Bud Bruner, and Bruner's son.
+While they were fishing on a rock shelf below the McAlpine Locks and Dam, Oliver slipped into the Ohio River, grabbing Stitch and dragging him in as well.
+As Stitch was swimming to shore, he heard Oliver yelling and swam back to get him.
+Both men were weighed-down by heavy waders and coats, and disappeared in the turbulent water.
 Their bodies were found by the Coast Guard hours later.

 Stitch died the day before he was to sign for a rematch with Luis Manuel Rodriguez.
 The fight would have taken place on July 24, 1960.

 Rodriguez fought former World Welterweight Champion Virgil Akins at Freedom Hall in Louisville on July 6, 1960.
 Promoter Bill King set aside 35% of the gross gate for Stitch's widow and six children.
 Bud Bruner accepted an invitation to act as one of Akins' seconds.

 The month following Stitch's death, the National Boxing Association announced the creation of the Rudell Stitch Sportsmanship Award, which would be presented annually to the professional boxer who displayed the most sportsmanship in and out of the ring.

 For his tremendous sacrifice, Stitch posthumously received a silver medal from the Carnegie Hero Fund.
 Only three other people have received two Carnegie Hero Fund medals.
 A Bible verse that Stitch—an elder in the Hope Presbyterian Church—had doubtless heard many times in his young life encircles the outer edges of his two Carnegie Hero Medals: "Greater love hath no man than this, that a man lay down his life for his friends" (John 15:13).